Anoimar/open_sky_flutter/README.md

 # open_sky_flutter

 This is open sky version done using flutter.
-TO DO:
--database
--search flight by country